TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 * its return converter.

-The only thing not copied from the original function is its docstring;
+The only thing not copied kutoka the original function is its docstring;
 the syntax allows you to specify a new docstring.

 Here's the syntax for cloning a function::